Cray-HPE/sat/docs/man/sat-linkhealth.8.rst

 ===========

 The linkhealth subcommand reports on the health of links for available routers.
-This information is obtained via Redfish queries, so a valid Redfish username and password for the target hosts is required.
+A Redfish username and password is required.

 This subcommand allows use of the "--xname" options.
 The provided xnames must be Router BMCs or components that contain Router BMCs.
 The xname of a Router BMC